Do you run events for your business?

 Now that you’ve caught your subscriber’s attention with the value proposition, it’s time to back it up with a detailed description of the event that outlines exactly what attendees can expect to see and do at the event and what they will get from attending.

-An example of a great event description comes from this campaign by The Banff Centre.
+An example of a great event description comes from this campaign from Hudson Ranch and Vineyards:

-As you can see, the email contains a detailed event description that outlines exactly what attendees will see during the event, including films on mountain bikers scaling knife-edge ridges and climbers conquering some of the hardest routes in the word.
+As you can see, the email contains a detailed event description that outlines what attendees will enjoy during the event.

 So when creating your next event invitation email, make sure to include a detailed description of the event.
 You should aim to answer questions potential attendees might have like what will happen at the event, what they will learn, who they will see or hear from, etc. By answering these questions in your description, you’ll increase people’s motivation to attend and compel them to click-through and purchase tickets or RSVP.